Sarah781/API-6-SeeTax/README.md

 ## 🎓 Disciplines Integrated into the Project <a name="disciplines"></a>
 - Artificial intelligence;
 - Special Topics in Informatics;
-- Team management;
+- Team management.

 ## 🎯 Objective <a name="objective"></a>
-System for monitoring services using Data Analysis with well-defined user profiles
+Monitoring system for services using Data Analysis with well-defined user profiles.

 ## ⏱️ Challenge <a name="challenge"></a>
 Since 2020, the Central Bank of Brazil has been working to establish a new form of intercommunication between banks, companies and customers; the platform named Open Finance Brasil.
 Traditionally, banks have always been huge vaults when it comes to storing their customers' data, and now there is a new paradigm that will generate infinite possibilities for integration and the creation of new products and services.
 As a way of analyzing the amounts charged for various services among Open Finance participants, we have the challenge of presenting, in an intuitive and fluid way, a price comparison tool using the data provided through Open Finance.

 ## 📌Delivery Proposal <a name="proposal"></a>
-Proposal for delivery: Rate Comparison Tool using Open Finance data
+Proposal for delivery: Rate Comparison Tool using Open Finance data.

 <p>
 Our proposal is to develop a tariff comparison tool that uses data provided by Open Finance.
 We will use the information provided by Open Finance to create a database that stores information about fees for financial services.
 We will develop a rankings dashboard: Bank with lowest, highest rates; Timeline of the average of a tariff with trend; Top 5 banks with lowest fees over a period; Develop a tariff price comparator: Products/Services, Banks, Currency, and also in the comparator, present the institution and offer the lowest cost for the selected Products/Services.